HYUNSEONG-KIM/gsl-doc-update/doc/gsl-design.rst

 Function Names
 ---------------------------------------

-Each module has a name, which prefixes any function names in that module, e.g. the module :file:`gsl_fft` has function names like :function:`gsl_fft_init`.
+Each module has a name, which prefixes any function names in that module, e.g. the module :file:`gsl_fft` has function names like :func:`gsl_fft_init`.
 The modules correspond to subdirectories of the library source tree.

 Object-orientation